harlantwood/Smallest-Federated-Wiki/server/sinatra/ReadMe.md

 =======

 By default, all pages, favicons, and server claims are stored in the server's local filesystem.
-If you'd prefer to use CouchDB for storage, you need to set two environment variables:
+If you prefer to use CouchDB for storage, set two environment variables:

 	STORE_TYPE=CouchStore
 	COUCHDB_URL=https://username:password@some-couchdb-host.com

-If you want to run a farm with CouchDB, you should also set this environment variable:
+If you want to run a farm with CouchDB, be sure to set the environment variable

 	FARM_MODE=true